SergioRoldan/Seths-Network/README.md

         - /channels: Component used to display all the channels of an account and create a new one
             - .ts: Defines how to navigate to each of the channels and how to navigate to operations to create a channel
             - .html: Defines the list of channels using a filter
-        - /channels-details: Compondnt used to display a channel details and allow the interaction with it
+        - /channels-details: Component used to display a channel details allowing the interaction with it
             - .ts: Defines how the navigation and interaction with the contract is done according to validators and the live cycle of the channel
             - .html: Defines the channels information, the navigation to channel's operations and some channel simple operations
-        - /account: Component used as route parent of channels, channels-dateials and operations associated with an account
+        - /account: Component used as route parent of channels, channels-details and operations associated with an account
             - .ts: Subscribe to its account of accounts observable
             - .html: Displays the account info